erees1/erees1.github.io/_posts/2020-04-13-beam_search.md

     <b>Figure 2</b> - Ratio of probability defined as $\frac{p(\boldsymbol{\widetilde{w}}_{beam})}{p(\boldsymbol{\widetilde{w}}_{greed})}$
 </div>

-In this second experiment the temperature of the underlying conditional probability distribution was modified, this was performed by generating $v$ uniformly distributed random numbers in the range (0, 1), multiplying each of these with the temperature parameter and feeding the result through a soft-max function.
-The effect of increasing the temperature is to skew the distribution towards more likely outputs.
-A distribution with a higher temperature is likely to better represent the actual probability distribution over words as some words (e.g. the word *the*) appear much more regularly than others.

 In this second experiment it was found that using a beam search algorithm over a greedy search gave a boost of 1-5% in decoded likelihood.
 Additionally under these conditions the performance boost of increasing the beam width seems to plateau around a beam width of 7/9.
 The benefit of using a beam search decoder also seemed to increase with the temperature of the underlying sequence distributions.

+This modification of the temperature of the distribution was performed by generating $v$ uniformly distributed random numbers in the range (0, 1), multiplying each of these with the temperature parameter and feeding the result through a soft-max function.
+The effect of increasing the temperature is to skew the distribution towards more likely outputs.
+A distribution with a higher temperature is likely to better represent the actual probability distribution over words as some words (e.g. the word *the*) appear much more regularly than others.

 ### References